 The Issuer may make loans to churches to provide working capital to those borrowers.
-The loans will be secured by an interest in real estate, pledged funds (including in the form of Notes), or both.
+The loans will be secured by an interest in real estate, pledged funds (including the borrower's outstanding Certificates), or both.
 In the event of a default, repayment to the Issuer will depend on the adequacy of the security and the costs to liquidate the security interest.